surajp92/surajp92/README.md

 ### Hi there 👋

-I'm Suraj Pawar and I ..
+I'm Suraj Pawar and
-* :mortar_board: Am a PhD student in Mechanical Engineering at the Oklahoma State University
+* :mortar_board: I'm a PhD student in Mechanical Engineering at the Oklahoma State University
-* :telescope: Am currently working on developing physics-constrained deep learning model for scientific problems
+* :telescope: I'm currently working on developing physics-constrained deep learning model for scientific problems
-* :runner: Try to run everyday to stay in shape :muscle:
+* :runner: I try to run everyday to stay in shape :muscle:

 ### Tech Stack